Anthony11-hub/Anthony11-hub/README.md

 - :telescope: Currently engaged with advancing my JS Knowledge
 - 👯 I’m looking to collaborate in code projects to increase my skill level
-- 🥅 2022 Goals: Engage in problem solving skills at Leet Code
+- 🥅 2023 Goals: Pursuing gigs to learn more about tech
 - ⚡ Fun fact: I love Anime, Rap Music and Working out
-- 📈 Recently gained an interest into trading
 - :speech_balloon: You can reach me at Gmail tonycomputers6@gmail.com

 ---